lowlydba/jobsjson.org/index.md

 ## How-To Guides

-### Using jobs_url for Quick Implementation
+### Using jobsUrl for Quick Implementation

-If maintaining a complete list of individual jobs in your `jobs.json` file is too much overhead, you can use the `jobs_url` field to simply link to your careers page.
+If maintaining a complete list of individual jobs in your `jobs.json` file is too much overhead, you can use the `jobsUrl` field to simply link to your careers page.
 This is the fastest way to adopt the specification.

 For more detailed examples and common patterns, see the [Examples page](examples.html).